“Journalists have a vested interest in ignorance.” – George Bernard Shaw

 Deccan Chronicle: At the south end of Marina is San Thome, today a part of Mylapore.
 With its inspiring Basilica on a site where for 19 continuous centuries has stood some church or other.
 Just before the Basilica on this road is the former palace of the Maharaja of Mysore, now hidden behind formidable gates.
 Here live the representatives of Russia. — Chennai, 1 September 2008

 Ishwar Sharan: The article above is a continuation of the Deccan Chronicle’s policy of prostituting Indian history to further its pro-Catholic agenda.
-Telling lies for Jesus — or in this case for his brother Thomas — has never been a problem of ethics for newspaper chairmen or editors who are born with Hindu names but who willingly sell their Hindu mothers down the river for a few dinars.
-The Deccan Chronicle and Asian Age are said to be owned by a Saudi Arabian company.
-There is no contradiction here between an Arab-owned Indian newspaper and its pro-Catholic agenda, as both Muslims and Christians and their secular Indian front men are willing to work together for the total annihilation of Hindu religion and culture.
+Telling lies for Jesus―or in this case for his brother Thomas―has never been a problem of ethics for newspaper chairmen or editors who are born with Hindu names but who willingly sell their Hindu mothers down the river for a few rupees.

 Historically, the first Christian church to appear on the Mylapore beach was built in 1523 by Augustinian friars beside the new tomb of “St. Thomas” that had been dug and seeded with bones and other material brought from Goa by Albuquerque’s attendant Diogo Fernandez.

 In 1606 the Pope, at the request of the King of Portugal, made San Thome de Meliapore into a diocese independent of Goa.
 The church was extended again and became the seat of a bishop, but, in 1893, this building was demolished by the bishop and the present Gothic cathedral put up in its place.
 It was completed and consecrated in 1896.
 In 1952 the archdiocese of Madras and Mylapore was constituted, and in 1956, after much lobbying by the Indian hierarchy, Pope Pius XII raised the status of San Thome to that of a minor basilica.
-This church dignity is of no consequence but it affords the archbishop some minor liturgical privileges.
+There are some 1,750 minor basilicas in the world today and this church dignity is of no consequence except to afford the archbishop a few liturgical privileges (such as a private altar to say Mass which he does not have to share with another priest).

 Diogo Fernandez’s “St. Thomas” relics still remain in the church today.
 The iron spearhead and piece of skull are kept in a monstrance, along with the relics of St. Francis Xavier, St. Isabella, St. Vincentio and the Martyrs of Morocco.
 The first “St. Thomas” tomb, which contained the “white” skeleton that was sent to Goa, is empty and ignored, but the second “St. Thomas” tomb has recently been renovated and refurbished at great expense and a new life-size plaster idol of a “sleeping” Thomas still clutching the spear that killed him lies on top of it and is pointed out to pilgrims and tourists.
 It contains the remainder of Diogo Fernandezs “findings”, the pieces of spine and thigh bone, and, presumably, the pot of “blood-bedewed” earth.